sachinruk/Traffic-Signs/README.md

 Leaky relu was defined to be: `max(0.1x, x)`.

+### Design Decisions
+- **Stacking Conv Layers**:
+We chose to stack two 3x3 layers as this gave an effective receptive field of 5x5, the same as used in LeNet.
+- **Leaky Relu**:
+Since the gradient for an input less than zero for a ReLu activation is zero, this may lead to the problem of 'dead' neurons, where that particular weight may stall in the learning process.
+Leaky ReLu, circumvents this problem by having a non-zero gradient for intputs less than zero.
+- **Batch Normalisation**:
+This was used as somewhat of a regularisation technique.
+Since the 'message' that is passed through layers can get amplified due to the multiplication of many weights, the gradient information that comes through back propagation may also be large.
+By 'normalizing' (so that the mean is zero and standard deviation of one) the inputs that get passed onto the activation layer, side steps this issue.
+- **Batch Size**:
+The batch size turned out to be an important step in the training process.
+Initially a batch size of 256 was chosen.
+This lead to saturation of the accuracy at 90% at 200 epochs.
+However, choosing a batch size of 128, lead to an accuracy of 90% being achieved at 60 epochs.
+This is most probably due to the fact that gradient information would have been random with a smaller batch size leading to better exploration of the parameter space.

 ### Training
 A batch size of 128 was used along with an `RMS Prop` optimizer and was trained for 200 epochs.
 The learning rate was set at 0.001.
 Larger batch sizes slowed down the training in that it took longer to reach a 93% accuracy (despite the fact that per batch running time decreased slightly).